OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 * `Charge Button 2 Assignment` - The button that will be able to charge shot regardless of Turbo status.
 * `Charge Button 3 Assignment` - The button that will be able to charge shot regardless of Turbo status.
 * `Charge Button 4 Assignment` - The button that will be able to charge shot regardless of Turbo status.
-* `SimSimultaneous Priority Mode` - In the event both the Turbo and charged buttons are pressed at the time same, which should take priority.
+* `Simultaneous Priority Mode` - In the event both the Turbo and charged buttons are pressed at the time same, which should take priority.

 Joystick Selection Slider